-Today I'm excited to show you a recent project I've designed: a welcoming bakery café interior where customers can enjoy a coffee and pastry (or two).
+Today I'm excited to show you a recent hospitality interior design project: a welcoming bakery café where customers can enjoy a coffee and pastry (or two).

-The client, a family run artisan bakery, had gradually grown their brand and customer base over the years selling their fresh breads and pastries at local markets, and via their website.
-They now wanted to expand their independent business further by opening their first bricks and mortar bakery café in their Hampshire hometown.
+The client, a family run artisan bakery, had gradually grown their brand and customer base over the years selling their fresh breads and pastries at local markets and via their website.
+They were now looking to further expand their independent business by opening their first bricks and mortar bakery café in their Hampshire hometown.

 Design brief & interior inspiration